bugasmarcondes/testing-javascript/0002-static-testing-tools/README.md

             - usefull for typescript rules, good practice to have it installed and configured "eslint-config-prettier/@typescript-eslint"
             - disable rules that conflict between typescript and prettier

+- Validate code in a pre-commit git hook with Husky
+    - yarn add husky -D
+    - ls -a .git/hooks to check which hooks exists
+    - create .huskyrc and bind to pre-commit